openebs/openebs/k8s/upgrades/README.md

   openebs-snapshot-operator-75dc998946-xdskl     2/2     Running   0          2m6s
   ```

-**Note: If you have any queries or see something unexpected, please reach out to the
-OpenEBS maintainers via [Github Issue](https://github.com/openebs/openebs/issues) or via [OpenEBS Slack](https://slack.openebs.io).**
+**Note: If you have any queries or see something unexpected, please reach out to the OpenEBS maintainers via [Github Issue](https://github.com/openebs/openebs/issues) or via #openebs channel on [Kubernetes Slack](https://slack.k8s.io).**

 As you might have seen by now, control plane components and data plane components
 work independently.
 Even after the OpenEBS Control Plane components have been